mmoayyed/mmoayyed.github.io/_posts/2022-08-18-cas66-openid-connect-scopes.md

 ## Mapping Claims

-You might have noticed that our attribute repository does not retrieve all the claims and attributes that we would want to be release.
+You might have noticed that our attribute repository does not retrieve all the claims and attributes that we would want to be released.
 For example, consider the following use case:

 - CAS should release the claim `cn` which is packed into our scope `MyCustomScope`.
 Since we do not have a `cn` attribute available in our attribute repository, CAS should use the value of the `common-name` attribute when it begins to process `cn`.
 This is taught to CAS using the following mapping rule:
 {% include googlead1.html  %}